-The new newsletter was titled "What's New on the Folkdance Scene of the Folk Dance Federation - South") had sections on Teaching This Month, Current Events, 1965 California Folk Dance Camps, News (Special Events), and flyers for Westwood, Santa Monica Folk Dancers, Folk Dance Study Group, and Wednesday Nite Kolo Klass.
+The new newsletter was titled "What's New on the 'Folkdance Scene' of the Folk Dance Federation - South") and had sections on Teaching This Month, Current Events, California Folk Dance Camps, News (Special Events), and flyers for various folk dance groups.

-In September, 1982, Mitch and Laurie Allen took over as editors and upgraded the appearance and format of the new Folk Dance Scene."
+Mitch & Laurie Allen took over as editors in September, 1982, and upgraded the appearance and format of the new Folk Dance Scene."
 It became more of a magazine rather than a newsletter.

 With the May/June, 1983 issue, the magazine no longer accepted flyers for inclusion.
 Circulation went to Jim Fogle and Fran Slater became the Trouble Shooter with the September, 1983 issue.
 Mitch & Laurie continued the magazine until the October, 1984 issue.